 Beautifully documents "the end of a way of life — another wondrous American ritual and tradition, largely lost to the contemporary world."
-(Mike Willmington, Movie City News) Though I wouldn't call it boring, don't watch if you're sleepy otherwise, you may end up having to rewind a few times.
+(Mike Willmington, Movie City News) Though I wouldn't call it boring, don't watch if you're sleepy otherwise, well, you know what the old wives say about counting sheep.